AgentMP/hitl-mcp-server/README.md

 - **Get Escalation Details**: Retrieve details of specific escalations
 - **List Escalations**: List all escalations for the authenticated user

+### If you want to build and run locally yourself ...

 ## Prerequisites

 - Node.js 18+